If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Why does my chest hurt?

-The cause of cyclic pain in the mammary glands is considered to be a change in the hormonal background of a woman before the onset of the next menstruation.
-The pain appears at about the same time every month, usually 1-3 days before the onset of menstruation and disappears with its end.
+The cause of cyclic pain in the mammary glands is considered to be a change in a woman’s hormonal levels before the onset of her next period.
+The pain appears at about the same time every month, usually 1-3 days before the start of menstruation and goes away with its end.
 The intensity of the pain may vary.
-Post-menopausal women on hormone replacement therapy may also experience cyclic breast pain.
-Cyclical chest pain is not a symptom of the disease.
+Post-menopausal women taking hormone replacement therapy may also experience cyclic pain in the mammary glands.
+Cyclic chest pain is not a symptom of illness.

 • stop smoking (if you smoke).

-Medical treatment for mastalgia
+Drug treatment for mastalgia

 These drugs regulate the hormonal balance in the body and can reduce discomfort in the mammary glands.
-However, in addition to the positive effect, they have pronounced side effects, such as excessive growth of body hair and an irreversible decrease in the timbre of the voice.
+However, in addition to the positive effect, they have significant side effects, for example, such as excessive growth of body hair and an irreversible decrease in the timbre of the voice.
 Some of these drugs are used in the treatment of breast tumors, but doctors sometimes recommend them to get rid of chest pain.

 Danazol is a drug for the treatment of severe pain caused by fibrocystic breast disease, a disease in which benign (non-cancerous) lumps form in the breast.
 Side effects: